colebrookson/wsn-reproducibility/README.md

 1. Define the URL and download the file
 2. Read in the file
 3. Remove any NA's from the species richness file
+4. Rename the columns
 4. Write both out to a `/data/clean/` location

 ## Modeling the Data

-Because we're limited on time, we'll be doing one simple model on only one of the datasets, not on both.
+Because we're limited on time, we'll be doing only part of the modeling process.
+We'll only be comparing two models and not going through all of the diagnostic checking.
+That is left as an exercise for those interested.

-INSTRUCTOR NOTES:
+## INSTRUCTOR NOTES:

+### Data cleaning

 1. Note you could just pull the data directly into a dataframe with read_csv() but we aren't doing that here for demonstration purposes and because it gives you a copy in case you want to work offline which for field folks is often
 3. Talk through piping while filtering the noaa data

-4.
+### Modeling

+1. Look at the column types then build out the ifelse
+2. Talk through the relationship between species richness and biomass very briefly
+3. Link functions are discussed in the tutorial for those who need a refresher
+4. For the AIC, do AIC(mod1, mod2), then break it into two for the ifelse